 Post encouraging comments online

 Your child: changes profile picture to one of Thomas, “Thomas is a legend.
 In support of Thomas Appreciation Week let’s all do the Thomas Challenge and change our profile pictures to one of Thomas.”

 Well, maybe not exactly that but you get what we’re saying.

 Ask your child how they could use positivity to stand up to bullies.
 They’ll likely have some good ideas and some not-so-good ideas, which you can work through together.

 Talking to your child about what to do if they see bullying is more than just a one time conversation, so keep talking.
-And when you see someone being discriminated against, laughed at, or picked on, say something for the sake of leading by example.
-I don’t know about you, but I don’t just want my kids to make their way through the world bully proof, I want them to make it a better place to be.
+And when you see someone being discriminated against, laughed at or picked on, say something for the sake of leading by example.
+I don’t know about you, but I don’t just want my kids to make their way through the world bully-proof themselves, I want them to make it a better place to be for everyone.